2.20 Children missing from care, home and education

 A Return Interview is an in-depth conversation led by a trained professional whom the young person can trust.
 They should be able to help identify the reasons for running away, such as neglect, or any form of abuse and highlight any exploitation that may have occurred whilst the young person was missing.
 They also allow professionals to take swift action to prevent further risks.

-It is the responsibility of the responsible (placing) authority to arrange an independent return interview and arrangements should be explicit within the placement and care plan for the child that reference relevant pathways.
+For looked after children placed out of area, it is the responsibility of the responsible (placing) authority to arrange an independent return interview and arrangements should be explicit within the placement and care plan for the child that reference relevant pathways.
 Once a local authority has received a notification that a child has been found they should follow local guidance for the criteria and pathway for access to a welfare return interview.

-Where a child is known to services the lead professional should be consulted prior to the Return Interview to ensure that the needs of the child are taken into account, particularly any mental health or learning needs to ensure that these are managed safely.
+Where a child is known to services, the lead practitioner should be consulted prior to the Return Interview to ensure that the needs of the child are taken into account, particularly any mental health or learning needs to ensure that these are managed safely.
 It is important to complete the Return Interview process fully and to gather any appropriate information in such a way that this can be used as evidence in any other arena as required this includes making clear the distinction between fact, opinion, professional judgement and the sources of information and intelligence.

 If during the Return Interview discussion information is disclosed concerning harm to or from the young person, the staff member needs to take the relevant steps to report this either to the police and/or to the local authority if safeguarding concerns are raised.
 This may lead to other assessment processes including early help, Social Work Assessment or Section 47 investigation.